Search docs

 Runtimes

-jose uses Web Crypto, so this setup runs on Node 18+, Bun, Deno, Cloudflare Workers, Vercel Edge, and AWS Lambda.
+jose uses Web Crypto, so this setup runs on Node 18+, Bun, Deno, Cloudflare Workers, Vercel, and AWS Lambda.
 No need to swap libraries between environments.

 Notes